emanuele-moscato/sherlockml-mlflow-demo/README.md

 ### 5 - Open the MLflow UI
 You should be able to opend the MLflow UI in the browser just by clicking on the name of the SherlockML server on which it runs.

+## Using MLflow for model selection
+Have a look at the example notebook to see how MLflow can be used to log multiple runs of a machine learning model corresponding to different choices of the parameters and to select the one that give the best performance.